 On rare occasions, a student can gain admission directly into the graduate program in Molecular Pathology and Immunology.
 To do so, a student must complete an application in SLATE, providing all requested information.
 The application will be interviewed by the DGS and at least 2 other faculty members (one of whom should be a member of the MPI GEC).
-The application, including interview evaluations, will be reviewed by GEC who must provide formal approval for the student to enter the program.
+The application, including an interview evaluations will be reviewed by GEC who must provide formal approval for the student to enter the program.

 Direct admission usually occurs when the prospective student has already identified a research laboratory and a mentor within the Department, and the mentor has agreed to provide financial support (tuition, fees, and stipend) for the student.
 In most cases, students gaining direct admission will be required to take the IGP coursework during their first year.
 They will not be limited to 8 hours/semester as with the typical IGP student.
+When a faculty member sponsors direct admission of a student into a PhD program, the faculty member takes full financial responsibility for the student throughout their graduate career.
+The appointment requires sign-off by the Chair of the faculty member's home department confirming financial backup.
+If a direct admission student leaves the mentor's laboratory, it is the responsibility of the sponsoring faculty member to cover the student stipend until a new laboratory is found or the student leaves the program.
+The BRET Office will not support rotations of direct admit students to find a new laboratory.

-Direct admission to the Cellular & Molecular Pathology Program without having first identified an advisor will occur only under very unusual circumstances.
+Direct admission to the Molecular Pathology & Immunology Program without having first identified an advisor will occur only under very unusual circumstances.
 Before joining a lab, the student will be required to complete three 7-week research rotations with Pathology faculty members.
-These rotations will be interdigitated with course work or they may be taken during the summer.
+These rotations will be interdigitated with coursework, or they may be taken during the summer.
 No rotations may be arranged and undertaken without prior approval of the Director of Graduate Studies (DGS).
 In addition, when a laboratory rotation is undertaken, the student and faculty member involved should notify the DGS in writing.
 This should include a brief outline of the nature of the proposed project.
 At the conclusion of the rotation, a brief report should be filed by the faculty member and a grade reported to the DGS.